Christian democracy: Australia

 Christian democratic parties in Australia include the Democratic Labor Party and, arguably, the disbanded Christian Democratic Party.

 The Democratic Labor Party was formed in 1955 as a split from the Australian Labor Party (ALP).
 In Victoria and New South Wales, state executive members, parliamentarians, and branch members associated with the Industrial Groups or B. A. Santamaria and "The Movement" (and therefore strongly identified with Roman Catholicism) were expelled from the party.
 They formed the Democratic Labor Party (DLP).
 Later in 1957, a similar split occurred in Queensland, with the resulting group joining the DLP.
 The party also had sitting members from Tasmania and New South Wales at various times, though it was much stronger in the states mentioned above.
-The Democratic Labor Party (DLP) did not claim to be a Christian democratic party, but it has been considered such by historians of Christian democracy, and B. A. Santamaria himself argued for Christian democracy.
+The Democratic Labor Party (DLP) did not claim to be a Christian democratic party, but it has been considered such by historian Michael Fogarty.
 The party's goals were anti-communism, the decentralization of industry, population, administration, and ownership.
 In its view that the ALP was filled with communists, the party decided it would prefer the ruling conservative Liberal and Country parties over the ALP.
 However, it was more morally conservative, militantly anti-communist, and socially compassionate than the Liberals.
 The DLP heavily lost ground in the federal election of 1974, which saw its primary vote cut by nearly two-thirds and the election of an ALP government.

 The DLP never regained its previous support in subsequent elections and formally disbanded in 1978, but a small group within the party refused to accept this decision and created a small, reformed successor party (now the Democratic Labour Party).
-Though his party was effectively gone, Santamaria and his National Civic Council took a strong, opposed stance to dominant Third Way/neoliberal/New Right tendencies within the ALP and Liberal parties throughout the eighties and early nineties.

 In 2006, the new DLP experienced a resurgence.
 The successor party struggled through decades of Victorian elections before finally gaining a parliamentary seat when the Victorian upper house was redesigned.
 Nevertheless, its electoral support is still minimal in Victoria (around 2%).
 It has recently reformed state parties in Queensland and New South Wales.
 In the 2010 Australian federal election, the DLP won the sixth senate seat in Victoria, giving it representation in the Australian Senate.

-The former Christian Democratic Party (Fred Nile Group), initially known as the "Call to Australia (Fred Nile) Group", was a strongly religious conservative party in Australia.
-It is a Christian right party, akin to the Canadian Christian Heritage Party and New Zealand Christian Heritage Party, and it is less associated with the broader Christian Democratic tradition.
-The party was wound up due to governance issues in 2022, and it's leader, Fred Nile, moved onto a new party: "Christ in Government (Fred Nile Alliance)".
+The former Christian Democratic Party, initially known as the "Call to Australia (Fred Nile) Group", was a strongly religious conservative party in Australia.
+It is a Christian right party, akin to the Canadian Christian Heritage Party and New Zealand Christian Heritage Party.
+In 2011, the Victorian and Western Australian branches of the Christian Democratic Party (CDP) voted to form a new party, Australian Christians, while the former Christian Democratic Party was wound up due to governance issues in 2022, and its leader, Fred Nile, moved onto a new party: "Christ in Government (Fred Nile Alliance)".